GauravJ3/QuizApp/README.md

 # QuizApp
-This Quiz app is designed on java
+This Quiz app is designed in java